-Clients of UCS shall be considered for admissions when they meet the following criteria:
+Children shall be considered for admissions when they meet the following criteria:

 - 1. The child is in kindergarten through sixth grade. - 2.
 The child exhibits psychological or behavioral symptoms that significantly impair their functioning in two or more areas of life: home, school, community, and/or other important areas of functioning. - 3.
-Program attendance for both child and parent are expected to improve or maintain the individual's current behavioral functioning and prevent any further decline, which would result in being referred to a higher level of care. - 4.
-All assessments during enrollment indicate a need for IOP services.
+Program attendance for both child and parent are expected to improve or maintain the individual's current behavioral functioning. - 4.
+Any assessments conducted during the process indicate a need for IOP level of services.